marcellestp/InVideo/README.md

 With InVideo, you can combine photos and videos and create a beautiful memory.
 Each video will have standard photos/videos, transitions, duration, and resolution.

+# Requirements
+The `requirements.txt` specifies the modules required for the application to work properly.

+Ps.: Side note, the pyEXIFTool will be using the external binary `exiftool`, which is necessary to be in your system.
+You can download the binary from the link [https://exiftool.org/install.html](https://exiftool.org/install.html)

 # Features
 InVideo will allow you to: